 - 1. To receive the Company's audited Annual Report and Financial Statements for the year ended 28 February 2019. - 2.
-To declare a final dividend of 5.00p per ordinary share, 5.00p per "C" share and 2.50p per "D" share in respect of the year ended 28 February 2019. - 3.
+To declare a final dividend of 3.50p per ordinary share, 5.00p per "C" share and 2.50p per "D" share in respect of the year ended 28 February 2019. - 3.
 To approve the Directors' Remuneration Report for the year ended 28 February 2019. - 4.
 To re-appoint BDO LLP as Auditor of the Company to hold office until the conclusion of the next AGM at which accounts are laid before the Company. - 5.
 To authorise the Directors to determine the remuneration of the Auditor. - 6.
-To re-elect David Williams as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers himself for re-election. - 7.
-To re-elect Jo Dixon as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers herself for re-election. - 8.
-To re-elect Chris Zeal as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers himself for re-election. - 9.
-To re-elect Lloyd Chamberlain as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers himself for re-election.
+To re-elect Alan Moore as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers himself for re-election. - 7.
+To re-elect Paul Thomas as a Director of the Company who retires in accordance with the Company's articles of association and, being eligible, offers himself for re-election. - 8.
+To elect Jane Tozer as a Director of the Company.